Climacrux/docs.cdrplatform.com/src/pages/docs/removal-partner.md

 ---
-title: Working with a diverse set of removal partners
+title: Partnering with companies removing CO₂
 description: CDR Platform connects your business to a portfolio of reputable carbon dioxide removers.
 ---

+## A diverse set of partners

 We work with reputable partners using a variety of processes to create negative emissions.
 Currently each method has one partner that delivers the CDR for you.